-Prerequisite: Either 480 on SAT Reading, 18 on ACT Reading, OR 90 on Reading Accuplacer.
+Prerequisite: Either 480 on SAT Reading, 18 on ACT Reading, 90 on Reading Accuplacer, 5 on Writing Accuplacer, >259 Next Generation Reading.

 Psychology is the scientific study of behavior and mental processes.
 This course will introduce the student to fundamentals of physiological psychology, sensation and perception, learning, emotions and motivation, and psychological disorders and their treatment.
 The role of research and the scientific method are emphasized throughout the course.